Retirement Living Hub

 An active senior woman gently tending to tomato plants in a lush community garden.

 The simple act of tending to plants provides gentle, low-impact exercise for all ages.
+It’s much more my speed than Bill’s pickleball!

 How Community Gardening Improves Your Health